alamkanak/Android-Week-View/README.md

 Usage
 ---------

+1. Import the library to your project.

-1. Add WeekView in your xml layout.
+2. Add WeekView in your xml layout.

     ```xml
     <com.alamkanak.weekview.WeekView